Homeostatic Criticality in Neuronal Networks: Acknowledgments

-GM would like to thank CAPES for financial support.
-OK acknowledges CNAIPS-USP and CNPq, Conselho Nacional de Desenvolvimento Científico e Tecnológico support.
+G.M. would like to thank CAPES for financial support.
+M.G.-S. thanks the financial support of NSERC grant BCPIR/493076-2017 from A. Longtin and L. Maler.
+O.K. acknowledges CNAIPS-USP and CNPq, Conselho Nacional de Desenvolvimento Científico e Tecnológico support.
 This work was produced as part of the activity of FAPESP Research, Innovation and Dissemination Center for Neuromathematics (grant \#2013/07699-0 S. Paulo Research Foundation).